 WesTech has many years of experience correcting pH and heavy metals contamination in ash pond water.
 These sustainable solutions provide efficient, cost effective, and flexible systems to remediate ash ponds and protect community and environmental health.

 When coal is burned, two major forms of ash are produced.
 The fly ash is light and leaves the furnace with hot gases.
 The bottom ash is heavy and stays in the furnace until it is scraped out.
 Due to potential liability issues and/or the need to find new real estate at power plants for expansion, many utilities must replace their traditional coal ash ponds.
 Utilities using traditional hydro bins can accomplish this by installing a system using solids contact clarifiers and dewatering equipment.

 The sludge from the solids contact clarifier is sent to a thickener.
 By removing excess water at this stage in the process, it allows the dewatering equipment to be smaller and more economical.
-In this process, with the addition of lime, the sludge would enter the thickener at approximately 3–5% solids and be thickened to > 10% solids.
+In this process, with the addition of lime, the sludge would enter the thickener at approximately 3-5 percent solids and be thickened to > 10 percent solids.
 The thickener can also be sized and used to handle other sludges produced in the power plant if it is desirable that those sludges would be dewatered also.
-The lime in this sludge will aid in the thickening of other sludges which otherwise might not thicken.
+The lime in this sludge will aid in the thickening of other sludges that otherwise might not thicken.
 The lime will also help these combined sludges be in such a consistency that they will dewater well.